 In addition to USB accessories lock, there's a treasure trove of features that iOS allows you to disable on the lock screen.
 You'll find the following in "Touch ID & Passcode" or "Face ID & Passcode" settings.
 You decide whether to allow access to any or all of these features while your iPhone is locked.
 If you disable a feature, that means you'll need to unlock your iPhone using Face ID, Touch ID, or your passcode before using it.

-If your iPhone is running iOS 12, it's equipped with either Touch ID or Face ID.
+If your iPhone is running at least iOS 12, it's equipped with either Touch ID or Face ID.
 Those security features offer you extra protection with your notifications on the lock screen — not only can you hide notification previews from prying eyes, but by authenticating yourself via Touch ID or Face ID, you can view those previews without unlocking your iPhone.

 Owners of the iPhone X, XS, XS Max, and XR have this feature enable by default.
 However, regardless of your iPhone model, you'll need to give up hiding notification previews while your iPhone is unlocked.
 That means any text you receive while showing someone your high score on Candy Crush will, unfortunately, be visible for all to see.

 While you can set any Live Photo in your Photos app to the lock screen, in general, Live Photos are very shaky, since you inevitably move the camera while shooting your picture.
 If you plan on taking a Live Photo for your wallpaper, you should try to use a stable surface, like a window or even a tripod.
-That way, when viewing your wallpaper, it won't distort as a typical Live Photo typically would.
+That way, when viewing your wallpaper, it won't distort as a typical Live Photo would.

 Touch ID, Face ID, passcodes, oh my!
 When to comes to authentication, Apple's got you covered.
 Whether your iPhone reads your face or fingerprint, your security is paramount and is well-protected by Apple's cutting-edge tech.
 But what about authentication can you really customize?
 Well, take a look: